InkbridgeNetworks/teapv2/draft-dekok-emu-teapv2.md

 TEAPv1, TEAPv2 uses a much simpler method to derive the keys.
 This method is split into a few steps:

-* define a seed which combines data from the current inner message, along with data from the previous round.
+* define a seed which combines data from the current inner message along with data from the previous round.

-* Call the TLS-Exporter() function with the seed in order to derive keying data.
+* Call the TLS-Exporter() function ({{RFC8446, Section 7.5}}) with the above seed as the "context_value", in order to derive keying data.

 * Split the resulting keying data into subkeys, which are each used for different purposes.

-Unlike TEAPv1, TEAPv2 mixes data from each inner message, and not from each inner authentication method.
-Some inner authentication methods do not derive keys (e.g. Basic-Password-Req TLV and Basic-Password-Resp TLV).
+TEAPv1 mixed data from each inner authentication message into the key derivation, TEAPv2 mixes data from each inner message.
+Some inner authentication methods do not derive keys
+(e.g. Basic-Password-Req TLV and Basic-Password-Resp TLV).
 Other inner message exchanges such as the CSR-Attributes TLV, PKCS#7 TLV, or PKCS#10 TLV also do not derive keys.

-Where TEAPv1 uses a Master Session Key (MSK) of all zeros for those inner messages, TEAPv2 defines a pseudo MSK which is tied to the TLS tunnel, and is derived from the data being exchanged.
-This pseudo MSK is then used in the cryptographic calculations, as with the MSK from an inner method.
+Where TEAPv1 uses a Master Session Key (MSK) of all zeros for those inner messages which did not define an MSK, TEAPv2 defines a pseudo MSK which is tied to the TLS tunnel.
+The pseduo MSK is derived from the data being exchanged, which should better protect the data from on-path attackers.
+This pseudo MSK is then used in the cryptographic calculations.

-The keys for each inner message are then mixed with a seed from previous rounds beginning with the TEAP Phase 2 session_key_seed derived above, to yield a for set of keys for this round.
+The MSK and/or EMSK for each inner message are mixed with a seed from previous rounds beginning with the TEAP Phase 2 session_key_seed, to yield a new set of keys for this round.
 The seed from the final round is then used to derive the MSK and EMSK for TEAP.

 ### Key Seeding